A Fitting End

 After struggling with and bending the

-"door" of the screen the wrong way, and
+"door" of the screen the

 almost collapsing the whole wobbly structure,